oppia/oppia-web-developer-docs/Frontend-unit-tests-guide.md

 #### Using `done` and `done.fail` from Jasmine
 Using `done` and `done.fail` is another way to test asynchronous code in Jasmine.
 You can use it on promises (HTTP calls and so on), timers as `setTimeout` and `setInterval` (`$interval` and `$timeout` in AngularJS).

-There’s a specific case where you should use done on mocking HTTP calls: when you want to assert the result of the fulfilled or reject promise, as you can see [here](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/services/assets-backend-api.service.spec.ts#L274-L292).
-In this piece of code, we need to assert the response variable, then we use done after doing the assertion so Jasmine understands the asynchronous code has been completed.
+There’s a specific case where you should use `done` on mocking HTTP calls: when you want to assert the result of the fulfilled or reject promise, as you can see [here](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/services/assets-backend-api.service.spec.ts#L274-L292).
+In this piece of code, we need to assert the response variable, then we use `done` after doing the assertion so Jasmine understands the asynchronous code has been completed.
+You can use `done.fail` when handling with rejected promises.

-You can use done in timing events as well, check out this [example](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/pages/teach-page/teach-page.controller.spec.ts#L53-L67).
+You can use `done` in timing events as well, check out this [example](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/pages/teach-page/teach-page.controller.spec.ts#L53-L67).

 #### Mocking with `$q` API in AngularJS
 When mocking a promise in AngularJS, you might use `$q` API.
 In these cases, you must use `$scope.$apply()` or `$scope.$digest` because it forcibly `$q` promises to be resolved through a Javascript digest.
 Here are some examples using [$apply](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/pages/email-dashboard-pages/email-dashboard-page.controller.spec.ts#L101-L108) and [$digest](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/pages/exploration-editor-page/services/exploration-states.service.spec.ts#L209-L221).

 ### When should the upgraded services be imported in the test file?
 One of the active projects in Oppia is the Angular 8 migration.
 By now, the AngularJS services are being migrated and it’s still being used in downgrade files.
-When testing AngularJS files which uses an Angular 8 as a dependency, you must use the beforeEach call above:
+When testing AngularJS files which uses an Angular 8 as a dependency (directly or not), you must use the beforeEach call below:
 ```
 beforeEach(angular.mock.module('oppia', function($provide) {
   var ugs = new UpgradedServices();